Biopsychosocial Assessment

 What has become increasingly clear over the past 50 years is that the mind, body, and environment do not act independently.
 Human beings are affected by an interaction of hundreds of factors and it is virtually impossible to determine the exact influence of all those moving parts.
 It is only when we examine biological, social, and psychological facets equally that we can appreciate their influences on human behavior.
 A biopsychosocial assessment recognizes the crucial role each domain plays in an individual’s difficulties.
 An analysis that does not acknowledge their importance is both inaccurate and incomplete.
 Thus, biopsychosocial assessment is necessary because it explicitly examines the holistic reality of human nature.

 Documenting your biopsychosocial findings can be easily accomplished on EHR/practice management software such as TheraPlatform.
-It includes library of assessment templates, which can be modified according to your needs.
+It includes a library of assessment templates, which can be modified according to your needs.
 In addition, one can build any template from scratch.
-Moreover, TheraPlatform offers built in intake, consent forms, client portal, scheduling, telehealth (free with EMR) and much more.
+Moreover, TheraPlatform offers built-in intake, consent forms, client portal, scheduling, telehealth (free with EMR), and much more.
+TheraPlatform, an all-in-one EHR, practice management and teletherapy tool was built for therapists to help them save time on admin tasks.
 Sign up for a 30-day free trial now.